seqwell/LongPlex/CONTRIBUTING.md

 pytest --tag integration
 ```

+## Before Release

+Before creating a new release, confirm `wf/entrypoint` has been updated to pass any newly added parameters to the underlying workflow.

 ## Creating a New Release

 In your local copy of the repository checkout the commit you wish to use for the next release.